5l1v3r1/Sonarr-wiki/Making-NZBDrone-Boot-With-Linux-(Ubuntu-Debian-Tested).md

 ### Upstart (Ubuntu/Debian based distros)
-Using Mono allows for more advanced features, such as start/stop and automatic restart if it would crash.
+Using Upstart allows for more advanced features, such as start/stop and automatic restart if it would crash.

 **Create the NzbDrone Upstart config file**

     sudo nano /etc/init/nzbdrone.conf

-**Paste in the following oode, changing the username (right click if using terminal)**
+**Paste in the following code, changing the username (right click if using terminal)**
 ```bash
 author "Simon Tallmyr - Nosscire"
 description "Upstart Script to run NzbDrone as a service on Ubuntu/Debian based systems, as well as others"